aKamrani/remote-oneway/client/README.md

 To update the configuration after installation:

 1. Edit the `.env` file with new values
-2. Reinstall the service:
+2. Recompile and reinstall:
    ```bash
    sudo ./install.sh
    ```

-The installation script will detect the existing service and update it with the new configuration.
+The installation script will recompile the binary with the new embedded configuration and replace the existing installation.

 ### Check Monitoring Timer